ad-freiburg/elevant/docs/link_benchmark_articles.md

     python3 link_benchmark_entities.py <experiment_name> nif <path_to_linking_results> -b <benchmark_name>

-to convert your linking results into the json format used by us.
+to convert your linking results into the JSONL format used by us.

 Your linking results file should look something like this: